Rikj000/MoniGoMani/README.md

 - 2 [Custom HyperLoss Functions](https://github.com/Rikj000/MoniGoMani/blob/main/MGM_DOCUMENTATION.md#custom-hyperloss-functions):
   - [WinRatioAndProfitRatioLoss](https://github.com/Rikj000/MoniGoMani/blob/main/user_data/hyperopts/WinRatioAndProfitRatioLoss.py): Attempts to optimise for the best profit **and** stability (Returns smaller number for better results)
   - [UncloggedWinRatioAndProfitRatioLoss](https://github.com/Rikj000/MoniGoMani/blob/main/user_data/hyperopts/UncloggedWinRatioAndProfitRatioLoss.py): Same as WinRatioAndProfitRatioLoss but has a configurable Percentage of loss to ignore while HyperOpting (Small losses are a by-product of the Unclogger)
-- [Top Volume & All Tradable StaticPairList Downloading](https://github.com/Rikj000/MoniGoMani/blob/main/MGM_DOCUMENTATION.md#download-staticpairlists) to easily fetch a good StaticPairList
+- [Top Volume & All Tradable StaticPairList Downloading](https://github.com/Rikj000/MoniGoMani/blob/main/MGM_DOCUMENTATION.md#download-staticpairlists) to easily fetch and apply a good StaticPairList
 - [Total Overall Signal Importance Calculator](https://github.com/Rikj000/MoniGoMani/blob/main/MGM_DOCUMENTATION.md#total-overall-signal-importance-calculator) for Total Average Signal Importance Calculation upon the HyperOpt Results (With some really handy subcommands)
 - Pre-Configured Main/Sub Plot Configurations for visualization of all indicators used in FreqUI
 - Turn On/Off **All** Individual Weighted Signal DataFrame entries for easy debugging in an IDE or better speed while dry/live running or HyperOpting